ktgw0316/LightZone/macosx/BUILD-macosx.md

 - Eclipse prefs -> Java -> Installed JREs -> whatever you selected in Java Preferences (1.6 for me)

-If you can't find it in the list, click Add -> MacOS X JVM and browse to /System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home  (or 1.7/Home)
+If you can't find it in the list, click Add -> Mac OS X JVM and browse to /System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home  (or 1.7/Home)

 - Eclipse prefs -> java -> compiler -> compliance level: 1.6